All Products

 • Deny All Traffic: GA does not forward traffic to the specified backend service.
 This is the default value.

-• List Mode: enter an IP address and port.
+• List Mode: Enter an IP address and port.
 You can select the All Ports check box.

 You can click + Add to add IP addresses and ports.

-In this mode, you can add up to 20 entries at the same time.
+You can add up to 20 entries at the same time.

 • Batch Mode: Enter IP addresses and port ranges based on the instructions.
 You can also download a template, enter IP addresses and port ranges, and then upload the template.

-In this mode, you can add up to 100 entries at the same time.
+You can add up to 100 entries at the same time.

 Note